KRISHNAKUMARPS2002/JavaScript-Projects/README.md

 ## Notes App📝
 This web app allows users to easily create, edit, and delete notes.
 The clean interface and local storage integration provide a seamless experience for managing personal notes.
+## Age Calculator App 📆
+A responsive Age Calculator web app using JavaScript with a visually appealing interface.